• Sign Up

 Aside from broadcasting, Lackey had a lifelong interest in politics.
 He once recalled campaigning as a youngster on bicycle for both his father and state Sen. Bill Sullivan.

 “His work ethic was also something I admired about Henry,” Schneider said.
-“While he was mayor, a typical day might entail work on radio station business all morning, (including being the primary ad salesman in many instances), prepare interviews for his football pre-game show in the afternoon, then tackle whatever city issues needed his attention, and then be a husband, father and friend with whatever moments he had left before his head hit the pillow.
+“While he was mayor, a typical day might entail work on radio station business all morning, including being the primary ad salesman in many instances, prepare interviews for his football pre-game show in the afternoon, then tackle whatever city issues needed his attention, and then be a husband, father and friend with whatever moments he had left before his head hit the pillow.

 “Very few people ever spent more energy promoting, encouraging and helping Hendersonians than Henry.”

-An avid private pilot with more than 7,500 hours of flight time, he in 2010 became deputy commissioner for the Kentucky Department of Aviation.
+A private pilot with more than 7,500 hours of flight time, he in 2010 became deputy commissioner for the Kentucky Department of Aviation.

 In 2016, Lackey became president and CEO of the Kentucky Broadcasters Association, retiring in 2018.